virendra1400/Business-Insights-Using-Power-BI/README.md

         manufacturing_cost: Details of manufacturing costs with product code and year.
         Pre_invoice_dedutions: Details of pre-invoice deductions with customer and year.
         Post_invoice_deductions: Details of post-invoice deductions and related information.

+## Importing data into PowerBi

+As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential

+## Data Model

+-Data modeling serves as a crucial foundation for the report, playing a pivotal role in its construction.
+All visualizations are built upon this data model, making its integrity and structure vital for accurate insights.

+-Effective data modeling is imperative as poor practices can significantly impact the overall performance of the report.
+To ensure high-quality modeling, adhering to best practices is essential.

+-For this project, we have implemented the Snowfall data modeling method, leveraging its strengths to optimize our analytical approach.